oberstet/ijson/README.rst

     for item in ijson.items(...):
         # ...

+For PyPy make sure you import the ``python`` backend (its faster than YAJL):

+    import ijson.backends.python as ijson

 Importing the top level library as ``import ijson`` tries to import all backends in order, so it either finds an appropriate version of YAJL or falls back to the